PittECEArch/AdversarialPrefetch/README.md

 </p>

-In the above image, an appropriate timing threshold should be 105-115 cycles (This will be used in the attack).
+In the above image, an appropriate timing threshold for Prefetch+Prefetch should be 105-115 cycles.

-Similarly, to obtain LLC_S_LATENCY, do:
+Similarly, to obtain to get the threshold for Prefetch+Reload, do:
 ```
 cd utils
 bash get_llc_s_latency.sh